 The following educational programs are recognized by the council:

-- Gokavi Transverse Technique (GTT).
-(Prerequisites for this course include being a member of the AFCI and having successfully completed the AFCI certification examination or equivalent.)
+- Gokavi Transverse Technique (GTT), which is a dry needling course taught by Cynthia Gokavi, or a certified instructor.
+(It is noted that this course is currently recognized by the Acupuncture Foundation of Canada Institute (AFCI) but is not part of its core curriculum.
+Prerequisites for this course include being a member of the AFCI and having successfully completed the AFCI certification examination or equivalent.)

 - Kinetacore Functional Dry Needling.
 Must have completed either:

-- Both Kinetacore Functional Dry Needling Level 1 - Applications for Pain Management & Sports Injuries and Functional Dry Needling Level 2 - Advanced Applications for Pain Manageme nt & Sports Injuries *Note: Therapists are not permitted to dry needle following completion of level 1 only.
-This may apply to individuals who have been certified to practice these techniques through licencing in another jurisdiction in Canada.
+- Both Kinetacore Functional Dry Needling Level 1 - Applications for Pain Management & Sports Injuries and Functional Dry Needling Level 2 - Advanced Applications for Pain Management & Sports Injuries *Note: Therapists are not permitted to dry needle following completion of level 1 only.
+This may apply to individuals who have been certified to practice these techniques through licensing in another jurisdiction in Canada.
+OR

 - Successful completion of Kinetacore Functional Dry Needling Level 1, Kinetacore Functional Therapeutics, and Kinetacore Functional Dry Needling Level 2 *Note: Therapists are permitted to dry needle only the muscle taught in level 1 following completion of both Level 1 and Functional Therapeutics for the purpose of completing their 100 hour practice log for level 2.